xinyu-evolutruster/SkiRT/README.md

 Wrote a simple coarse-stage network (according to the SkiRT paper section 4.1)

-- Using the vertices of the SMPL-X model as input.
+- Used the vertices of the SMPL-X model as input.
 Note that the point distribution in this case is not consistent across the body.
-- 8 layers of MLP.
+- Used 8 layers of MLP.
 Input: point position (dim=3) + global geometric feature (dim=256).
 Using local geometric feature for every point may potentially improve the result.
-- Train a separate network for every garment.
+- Trained a separate network for every garment.
 It should also work when all the garments are trained together using only one network.

 **Parameters**